 Height: 5 ft 2 inches (158 cm)

-Nationality: Swedish, but I live in Colorado, USA since 2008.
+Nationality: Swedish and US., living in Colorado, USA since 2008.

 Family: My husband is Bill Dube’, research engineer at National Oceanic and Atmospheric Administration.
 I have an amazing niece named Malin that is like a clone of me.
 She is as crazy about making things as I was.
 When she was 5 years old she wanted a wooden horse that she could ride on, so she made a detailed drawing showing the different components and how it should be assembled.
 My brother built the horse from the drawings.
 Did I mention that she was only 5 years old at the time..?